The Law Review Submissions Center: Scholastica's latest resources for authors

 Image of a graph showing Scholastica submissions data

-NEW 2024 law review submissions data insights
+NEW law review submissions data insights for 2025

 In the crowded legal scholarship landscape, we know authors want to make informed decisions to more confidently time their submissions, and we want to help.
 That's why, at the start of each year, we're digging into our data (anonymized and aggregated, of course) to provide insight into what the annual submission cycle looks like, including when: